86311972/Soil-Temperature-Amplitude-Phase-Prediction/README.md

 2. Open `STAmp_STPhase_Prediction.m` in MATLAB.
 3. Select the target: `TS_Amp` or `TS_Phase`.
 4. Run the script.
 Results will be saved in the `results/` folder.

+## Data Availability
+The input data used in this study are not publicly available due to data-sharing restrictions.
+However, the code is fully functional and can be applied to any dataset with the same variables.